yluo3421/phase-5-project-version2/README.md

 #How to use this at your local VS

-If you want to fork this repo, below are the commands I run:
+If you want to fork this repo, below are the commands I run Bundle install rails s create a new terminal cd client npm install npm run server
-Bundle install
-rails s
-# new terminal
-cd client
-npm install
-npm run server